We’re casting for dynamic and energetic performers to join our SPARK! team in 2022.

 The qualities above are as important to us as experience.
 Whatever your experience, think about applying.
 We all got started doing this when someone gave us our first break.
 This could be yours!

-You’ll get to do some amazing shows in some amazing places and we always try to cram in some sights and fun too as this random gallery of our experiences from the last couple of pre-covid years shows.
+You’ll get to do some amazing shows in some amazing places and we always try to cram in some sightseeing and fun too as this random gallery of our experiences from the last few years shows.

 So how much will you earn?